AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Why Cell Size Matters

 Cells stay small because exchange happens across the surface, but demand happens throughout the volume.
 As a cell gets larger, volume increases faster than surface area.
 That means the cell may not move nutrients, gases, wastes, or signals fast enough to support life.
+For cube calculations, exchange predictions, and AP-style practice, see the surface area to volume ratio study guide.

 Formula-style view